FrankPfattheicher/stonehenge.Chromely/README.md

 For more information see: https://github.com/chromelyapps/Chromely

 ## stonehenge
 stonehenge addresses the problem of creating HTML5 based applications without the need to write JavaScript code.
+Internally it is using **Vue.js** as client framework.

 It handles as a MVVM framework and all code can be written in C#.
 The complexity using a JavaScript client framework is abstracted, the still necessary code is generated automatically.